Manchester United completes Grant signing

 Grant, 35, is expected to serve as United's number three behind David de Gea and Sergio Romero after agreeing a two-year contract.

-United sold Sam Johnstone to West Brom in a deal worth around £6.5m earlier in the day, while Portugal youth international Joel Pereira is set to be loaned out for the 2018-2019 season.
+United sold Sam Johnstone to West Brom in a deal worth around £6.5m earlier on Tuesday, while Portugal youth international Joel Pereira is set to be loaned out for the 2018-19 season.

 "Moving to Manchester United has been a dream of mine for as long as I can remember," Grant told his new club's website after United and Stoke confirmed the deal.